 - How do short sales work?

 - Can I put more than one offer in at the same time?

 - Are there any outstanding permits that have not been closed out?

 If Real Estate Buyer’s Agents are free to use, why wouldn’t you want to use one?

 Don’t pick the first agent you speak with, instead interview at least two agents to determine who is the right fit for you.
 You should also ask for recommendations from their past clients, and do a Google search for their name.
 You’d be surprised at what you can find out.

-If you are thinking of purchasing a home and would like to be referred to a real estate agent in the Tampa Bay area, you can contact us here.
+If you are thinking of purchasing a home and would me to represent you as your real estate agent in the Tampa Bay area, you can contact us here.